bahram1249/note-api/README.md

 # note-api
 nodejs restful api

-# required :
+## required :
-nodejs on your local machine . run mongodb server on : localhost:27017 .
+nodejs with npm on your local machine . run mongodb server on : localhost:27017 .

+## install
+'''
+npm install
+'''

+## run test
+'''
+npm test
+'''

+## run api
-open command prompt or terminal, type npm install , to install required modules . type node index.js to run note api.
+open directory in command prompt or terminal. then run this command
+'''
+node index.js
+'''